torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 On the flip side, programming and CS are not subjects restricted to just the nerdy.
 You can program and dress well.
 You can program and ice skate or dance or sing.
 You can program and go to parties (though probably not at the same time).
+Programming is not about your nerdiness, but about your work ethic and abilities.

 Programming belongs to those who do it well and with passion.
 That's it.